 I need to emphasize, however, that I’m not a doctor and your experience may differ from mine.
 I just wanted to share what happened to me.

-Induced diarrhea sounds awful, but it wasn’t that bad, especially since I fasted and followed the dietary instructions closely.
-I think I took three or four trips to the bathroom before going to bed that night.
+Induced diarrhea sounds awful, but it wasn’t that bad, especially since I skipped dinner and followed the dietary instructions closely.
+I think I took four or five trips to the bathroom before going to bed that night.

-So far so good.
-Yes, there was some fasting, but I didn’t get that hungry because I was still able to drink ginger ale.
+Yes, there was some fasting, but I didn’t get that hungry because I was still able to drink ginger ale and clear soup.
 And the induced “diarrhea” wasn’t that bad either.

 Be sure to follow your doctor’s preparation instructions very carefully.
 There’s no way to hide it if you don’t!

-Most people elect to have general anesthesia and be completely unconscious for the procedure.
-I elected to stay awake and have milder anesthesia which would just make me drowsy.
+Most people elect to have general anesthesia and be unconscious for the procedure.
+The anesthesia they use is less powerful than what they would use for a major surgery.

-The experience at the hospital does resemble going into surgery.
+The experience at the hospital is the same as going into surgery though.
 You fill out a bunch of forms and change into a gown.
 They start an I.V. (if you’re scared of needles, it’s much thinner than the needle they use to take blood samples, so it’s not bad at all), and they wheel you into the hospital room.

-From there, my memory is a bit cloudy.
-I remember them talking about the anesthesia, and even the doctor showing me a polyp on the TV screen, but everything after the anesthesia is a bit hazy like I was half asleep.
+From there, I remember them talking about the anesthesia, then after that, I passed out pretty quickly.
 At no point did I feel any pain!